mcoleman1/practical-assessment-backend/README.md

 ## Development server

-Run `npm run dev` from the project root for a dev server.
+Run `npm install` to install all necessary dependencies then run `npm run dev` from the project root for a dev server.
 The server will be hosted at `http://localhost:3000` by default.